microsoft/pxt-adafruit/docs/lessons/graphics.md

 ## Before we get started

-Ensure you have completed the 'Hello, world!' and Loop tutorials and tested them on a simulator or on BBC micro:bit.
+Ensure you have completed the 'Hello, world!' and Loop tutorials and tested them on a simulator or on @boardname@.

 ```blocks
 basic.showString("HI!");
 ```

-The BBC micro:bit has a grid of 25 LEDs, so we can use these to display images.
+The @boardname@ has a grid of 25 LEDs, so we can use these to display images.

 We’ve already experimented with the `show string` block that displays a string (some text) that we program it to.
 However we can use more blocks from the **Images** drawer to render or display images in different ways.